neumino/neumino.github.io/movies.md

-### Descendants 2
+### The Dark Tower
-*Released on 2017-07-21, vote average 8.2*
+*Released on 2017-08-03, vote average 4.7*

-When the pressure to be royal becomes too much for Mal, she returns to the Isle of the Lost where her archenemy Uma, Ursula&#39;s daughter, has taken her spot as self-proclaimed queen.
+The last Gunslinger, Roland Deschain, has been locked in an eternal battle with Walter O’Dim, also known as the Man in Black, determined to prevent him from toppling the Dark Tower, which holds the universe together.
+With the fate of the worlds at stake, good and evil will collide in the ultimate battle as only Roland can defend the Tower from the Man in Black.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/iwE57nUG80?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/GjwfqXTebIY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>